nhsconnect/prm-practice-migration/guide/01-kick-off.md

 You may also want to discuss what online messaging is put in place when the service is removed e.g. what happens if a patient tries to access the online service when it ceases to be available.
 You may want to add this as a topic on the practice patient forum.

+Remember to make any necessary changes to your Practice website.
+For example, Online Access Links.

 ### Make staff aware of the coming changes